-Each Monday throughout the month of October, will be dealing with the topic – “Never let them see you sweat.”
-Last week was all about getting ready for industry conferences.
-This week will deal with keeping calm and dry on a job interview.
+Recently, this online magazine has been publishing articles with the theme “never let them see you sweat.”
+Most recently was an article about getting ready for industry conferences.
+This article will deal with keeping calm and dry on a job interview.

-Most people, at some point in their lives will find themselves on a job interview.
+Most people, at some point in their lives, will find themselves in a job interview.
 It is one of the most stressful situations a person may face.
-However, nervous or not, if you want to get a job, you must go on a job interview and try and convince someone to give you a job.
-In order to get the job of your dreams, or at least the job you are interviewing for, you must conquer your fear and nervousness and get through the job interview without letting the interviewer see you sweat.
+However, nervous or not, if you want to get a job, you must go on a job interview.
+Then you must try to convince someone to give you a job.
+In order to get the job of your dreams, or at least the job you are interviewing for, you must conquer your fear and nervousness.
+You must get through the job interview without letting the interviewer see you sweat.

 Another thing to help you calm down is a realistic look at the facts:

 1. the interviewer thought you could do the job, that is why you got the interview

 2. you can do the job or you can learn how to do the job

 What helps me to survive every tough situation is a worst-case/best case evaluation.
 First, I look at the worst-case scenario.
 In this case, what is the worst thing that can happen?
 The worst thing that can happen is that you do not get the job.
 Well, cool.
 You do not have the job now.
 So you can deal with the worst-case scenario.